danidiaz/dep-t/README.md

 # dep-t

-`DepT` is Readerlike monad transformer for dependency injection.
+`DepT` is a ReaderT-like monad transformer for dependency injection.

 The difference with
 [`ReaderT`](http://hackage.haskell.org/package/mtl-2.2.2/docs/Control-Monad-Reader.html)